MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-admin-troubleshooting-power-bi-personal-gateway.md

 > [!NOTE]
 > If you have a 32-bit version of Excel, you can't install a 64-bit version ACE provider on the same computer.

-**Windows authentication is not supported for Access database:** Power BI currently only supports Anonymous authentication for the Access database.
+**Windows authentication is not supported for Access database:** The Power BI service currently only supports Anonymous authentication for the Access database.

 **Error: Sign-in error when you enter credentials for a data source:** If you get an error like this one when you enter Windows credentials for a data source: